CanglongCl/International-Economics-and-Finance/Practice Test  incl Tariffs.md

 ---

-Q15) In explaining international trade, the product life cycle theory focuses on: ==D==
+Q15) In explaining international trade, the product life cycle theory focuses on: ==B==

 ​	a)  Tastes and preferences